 The financial statements of the Company have been prepared in accordance with PFRSs.
-The term PFRSs in general includes all applicable PFRSs, Philippine Accounting Standards (PASs), and interpretations of Philippine Interpretations Committee ("PIC"), Standing Interpretations Committee ("SIC") and International Financial Reporting Interpretations Committee ("IFRIC") which have been approved by the Financial Reporting Standards Council ("FRSC") and adopted by the SEC.
+The term PFRSs in general includes all applicable PFRSs, Philippine Accounting Standards (PASs), and interpretations of Philippine Interpretations Committee ("PIC"), Standing Interpretations Committee ("SIC") and International Financial Reporting Interpretations Committee ("IFRIC") which have been approved by the Financial and Sustainability Reporting Standards Council (formerly known as the Financial Reporting Standards Council) and adopted by the SEC.